 Further information for businesses based in Carlisle is available at https://www.carlisle.gov.uk/news-and-events/business-support.

 Tax payment support

-The VAT cut for tourism and hospitality industries to 5% will be extended from January 2021 to 31 March 2021.
+The VAT cut for tourism and hospitality industries to 5% is extended to 30 September 2021.

-In addition, businesses who deferred their VAT liabilities which were due by 31 March 2021 will be able to pay this in 11 smaller interest free installments.
-This will have a significant impact on the cash flow of small and medium businesses.
+Businesses who deferred their VAT liabilities which were due by 31 March 2021 will be able to pay this in 11 smaller interest free installments.

 PAYE and Corporation Tax